 Clubmen, like all military units, can be improved to make them more effective in combat.
 You can increase their offensive and defensive capabilities - such as Attack Strength and Hit Points - on an attribute-by-attribute basis.
-When you improve one Clubman, all Clubmen get the improvement (even ones you haven't Improve the Attack strength of your Clubman trained yet).
+When you improve one Clubman, all Clubmen get the improvement (even ones you haven't trained yet).
 Improve the Attack strength of your Clubmen.